apollographql/subscriptions-transport-ws/README.md

   * `reconnectionAttempts?: number` : how much reconnect attempts
   * `connectionCallback?: (error) => {}` : optional, callback that called after the first init message, with the error (if there is one)
   * `inactivityTimeout?: number` : how long the client should wait in ms, when there are no active subscriptions, before disconnecting from the server.
 Set to 0 to disable this behavior. (default 0)
-- `webSocketImpl?: Object` - optional, WebSocket implementation. use this when your environment does not have a built-in native WebSocket (for example, with NodeJS client)
+- `webSocketImpl?: Object` - optional, constructor for W3C compliant WebSocket implementation.
+Use this when your environment does not have a built-in native WebSocket (for example, with NodeJS client)

 ### Methods
 #### `request(options) => Observable<ExecutionResult>`: returns observable to execute the operation.